shree998/Campus-Expert/13-atom/README.md

 Completing this module earns:
 - The "Atom" [badge](../docs/badges.md).
-- Printed atom cheatsheets and stickers for your workshops.
+- Printed Atom cheatsheets and stickers for your workshops.
-- Eligibility for funding support to host atom workshops on your campus or at hackathons GitHub supports.
+- Eligibility for funding support to host Atom workshops on your campus or at hackathons GitHub supports.